pepsonauta/omegaarchitect-site/README.md

-# OmegaArchitect™ Site Template
+# OmegaArchitect Site

-Este é o código inicial do templo digital.
+> Ritualistic interface of OmegaArchitect™ — do not modify unless initiated.

+This is the symbolic web portal of the OmegaArchitect ecosystem.